 Her results were truly astonishing:

 From those 200 calls, Christina and her team managed to get two new listings and four closed buyer deals.
 All from a simple, high-tech circle prospecting strategy that didn’t require cold calling, door knocking, or Facebook advertising.
 Not bad, right?

 The Follow-up: Using Technology to Grow Genuine Relationships

-They took the returned calls from their circle prospecting and put them into their CRM (BoomTown!) and labeled them appropriately.
+They took the returned calls from their circle prospecting, put them into their CRM (BoomTown!), and labeled them appropriately.
 They also smartly used SMS-based lead nurturing to engage with the leads they didn’t speak to personally.

 Over to You

 Have a great circle prospecting story?
 Or maybe you know a great real estate agent, broker, or team leader who leverages new (or old) technology in a creative way to generate listings and leads.
 Let us know in the comments.
 We love to hear your exciting stories from the field.